mathspp/mathspp/pages/03.workshops/_features-recreational-maths/features.en.md

   - icon: fas fa-puzzle-piece
     text: Try to crack deceptively simple puzzles
   - icon: far fa-comments
-    text: Engage in active debate
+    text: Engage in active debate about the workings of these puzzles
   - icon: fas fa-dumbbell
     text: Flex your gray matter like you have never
 menu: Recreational maths